ibm-cloud-docs/key-protect/migrate-st.md

     - [VPC File Storage](/docs/vpc?topic=vpc-file-storage-vpc-about)
     - [VPC Images](/docs/vpc?topic=vpc-planning-custom-images)
     - [VPC VSI](/docs/vpc?topic=vpc-about-advanced-virtual-servers)

+    You do not need to wait for all services to support migration intents before you begin the migration.
+Use the [Key Usage Reporter (KUR)](/docs/key-protect?topic=key-protect-kur) tool and [activity tracking events](/docs/hs-crypto?topic=hs-crypto-at-events) to determine which services are actually using your HPCS CRKs.
+If your HPCS keys are used only by services that already support migration intents, you can complete the migration now.

+    A single HPCS CRK can be used by both supported and unsupported services at the same time.
+In this case, create the migration intent now.
+The services that already support migration intents will detect the intent and complete their migration.
+The migration intent remains attached to the CRK.
+When additional services add migration intent support, you only need to run the Sync command from the [Key Migration Tool (CRKM)](/docs/key-protect?topic=key-protect-migrate-tool) on the same CRKs — there is no need to create new migration intents.

+    This means you can start the migration process today and return later to complete it for the remaining services as support becomes available.
+    {: tip}

 - Target CRKs
 :   {{site.data.keyword.keymanagementserviceshort}} Dedicated CRKs must already exist.
 Target CRKs can be generated or imported, with or without customer-supplied key material, via API, CLI or the UI.